About Kyleena

 It depends on whether you were using hormonal birth control prior to getting Kyleena and also when Kyleena is placed during your menstrual cycle.
 Your healthcare professional will confirm if you need to use back-up birth control after Kyleena is placed.

 Yes, you should check that Kyleena is in the proper position by feeling the removal threads.
-It is a good habit to do this once a month.
 Your healthcare professional should teach you how to check that Kyleena is in place.
 First, wash your hands with soap and water.
 You can check by reaching up to the top of your vagina with clean fingers to feel the removal threads.
 Do not pull on the threads.
 If you feel more than just the threads or if you cannot feel the threads, Kyleena may not be in the right position and may not prevent pregnancy.
 Avoid intercourse or use non-hormonal back-up birth control (such as condoms or spermicide), and ask your healthcare professional to check that Kyleena is still in the right place.

 Pregnancy and Kyleena

-Kyleena can be removed at any time by your healthcare professional, and you can try getting pregnant right away.
-About 7 out of 10 women who tried to become pregnant conceived within a year of having Kyleena removed.
+Kyleena can be removed at any time by your healthcare professional, and you can try getting pregnant after it has been removed.

 Call your healthcare professional right away if you think you are pregnant.
 If possible, also do a urine pregnancy test.
 If you get pregnant while using Kyleena, you may have an ectopic pregnancy.
-This means that the pregnancy is not in the uterus.
+This means that the fertilised egg is not in the uterus.
 Unusual vaginal bleeding or abdominal pain may be a sign of ectopic pregnancy.
 Ectopic pregnancy is a medical emergency that often requires surgery.
-Ectopic pregnancy can cause internal bleeding, infertility, and even death.

 There are also risks if you get pregnant while using Kyleena and the pregnancy is in the uterus.
-Severe infection, miscarriage, premature delivery, and even death can occur with pregnancies that continue with an intrauterine system (IUS).
-Because of this, your healthcare professional may try to remove Kyleena, even though removing it may cause a miscarriage.
-If Kyleena cannot be removed, talk with your healthcare professional about the benefits and risks of continuing the pregnancy and possible effects of the hormone on your unborn baby.
+Miscarriage or premature delivery can occur with pregnancies that continue with Kyleena in place.
+Because of this, your healthcare professional will remove Kyleena, even though removing it may cause a miscarriage.
+If Kyleena cannot be removed, talk with your healthcare professional.

 INDICATION FOR KYLEENA